 Old Database Process: You do not need to modify this setting.

 Please note that all values are case sensitive.
 Be sure to enter your details in matching letter case.

 7. Step 3 is the Overview page.
 It will list all entered settings, as well as the results of the installation requirements check.
 Under the Finalisation section you can choose whether to install sample data or no. When you are ready, click "Install".

 8. You need to remove the "installation" directory of your Joomla application.
 You will be able to this at the final screen of the installation with the "Remove installation folder" button.
 You can also do this at a later time through your web hosting Control Panel's File Manager or via FTP.

 9. If you want to see your new Joomla site, click the "Site" button.
 In case you wish to go to the site administration interface, click the "Administrator" button.

 - you should monitor the site of the software vendor for any security updates of your installed application.

 - to increase the security of your installed application, we strongly advise you to password-protect the administration folder of your Joomla (/administrator).
 This can be done through the Protection -> Web access protection section of your hosting Control Panel.
-More information on the Protection interface can be found here.
+For information on that interface, please check the Web access protection section from our online documentation.
 Password-protecting the administration folder will block most of the automatic intrusion attempts.